mraak/teleport-examples/README.md

 ### 4) Deploy and distribute

 ```
-meteor deploy devmeet-demo --settings settings.json
+meteor deploy my-app-with-some-name --settings settings.json
 ```
-Your app is now published at my-app-with-some-name.meteor.com.
+Your app is now published at <b>my-app-with-some-name.meteor.com</b>.
 You can pass this URL to friends and use it with them simultaneously.
+For production deployment revert to point 5.

-5) Run in Teleport
+### 5) Run in Teleport

 Running your app in Teleport will give you extra benefits of user accounts, video calling, session saving, and other nice things.
 More info coming soon.